Ebi27/PricingPanel_CODE/ReadMe.md

-# Colt Steel's practise - 3-column pricing panel
+# Colt Steel's practice - 3-column pricing panel
 This is a solution to the first [Colt Steel's udemy Web Development bootcamp 2022 ](https://www.udemy.com/course/the-web-developer-bootcamp).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents